scanzy/electric-scraper/DOCS.md

 - `{manuCode}`: manifacturer code
 - `{ext}`: extension of the file
 - scraped data fields, from `fields` output dictionary, e.g. `{description}` for field `description`

+For websites with cookies or other restrictions, the direct download of files will not work.
+In such cases, set `skipDirectDownload` to true, to skip the direct download.
+This will use the other methods to download the files, speeding up the scraping process.

 ## Other tools